 Summary

-The above is an introduction to the simple use of pprof, I believe it will be helpful to troubleshoot memory leaks and coroutine leaks in golang.
+The above is an introduction to the simple use of pprof, I believe it will be helpful to troubleshoot memory leaks and goroutine leaks in golang.
 If you need more detailed usage, please refer to the official pprof documentation.